 Alessandra Luchini, a Ph.D. and assistant professor at George Mason University, has helped to invent a “nanoparticle trap” which allows scientists to detect unhealthy cells much sooner than before.
-When found early, cancer and other diseases are easier to treat, giving patients the chance for a better survival rate.
+When found early, cancer and other diseases are easier to treat, giving patients a better chance for survival.

 Tiny tumors go undetected